VitorLuizC/vue-loadable/README.md

 ## Installation on Vue

-`vue-loadable` need to be installed to enable loadable methods, `loadable` decorator and `mapLoadableActions` helper.
+`vue-loadable` need to be installed to enable loadable methods, `loadable` decorator and `mapLoadableMethods` helper.

 To install globally, just pass default exported object as argment to `Vue.use`.